google/pytype/docs/developers/abstract_values.md

 object it was instantiated from).

 TIP: The [abstract_utils][abstract_utils] module contains many useful functions for working with abstract values.
-Additionally, all abstract values have a `vm` attribute that references the current virtual machine, through which various [handlers][vm-attributes] for abstract values can be accessed.
+Additionally, all abstract values have a `ctx` attribute that references the current abstract context, through which various [handlers][ctx-attributes] for abstract values can be accessed.

 ## Type Information